Dom-Mc/get_seo/README.md

-# GetSeo
+# GetSEO

-[GetSeo](https://rubygems.org/gems/get_seo) is a CLI built in ruby.
+[GetSEO](https://rubygems.org/gems/get_seo) is a CLI built in ruby.
 It allows you to quickly and easily inspect various SEO metrics from any website.
 Simply enter the url of a website you’d like to inspect, select the SEO metric you wish to retrieve, and your results will be displayed in the terminal.

 ---